 A sizeable number of online marketplaces in Finland can be found not just in Finland but also in every other country in the world.
 Popular ones include Amazon and eBay.
 They are well-liked since customers have easy access to a wide variety of goods.

-In addition to the aforementioned, there are numerous other examples of online marketplaces that have become some of the largest and most profitable organizations on the planet.
+In addition to the aforementioned, there are numerous other examples of online marketplaces that have become some of the largest and most profitable organisations on the planet.

 The goal of an online marketplace is to facilitate transactions between buyers and sellers through a central, independently controlled online platform.
 If the owner of an online marketplace would prefer only to operate as a go-between for clients and suppliers, he or she need not even maintain any goods in stock.